gmail spamemail blockinginbox cleanup

 • Action: Mark as spam

-The problem with filters: You need to create dozens of rules manually, and spammers constantly change their tactics to bypass them.
+The problem with filters: You end up writing dozens of rules by hand, and spammers keep changing tactics to slip past them.

 Method 3: Use Gmail's Built-in Spam Protection